+In addition, the statement includes projected retirement benefits, as well as estimates of survivor and disability benefits, assuming eligibility requirements for these benefits are met.
 It is important to identify beneficiaries in the case of the death of the member.
 The succession of beneficiaries outlined in the plan document determines who is eligible to receive a withdrawal or monthly benefit when a member dies, unless the member completes a beneficiary designation form to designate beneficiaries by name.
 The succession of beneficiaries is desirable for most family circumstances.

-Under the succession outlined in the plan document, beneficiaries qualify in the following order:
+Under the succession outlined in the plan document, beneficiaries qualify as follows: